doc4d/docs/docs/Concepts/classes.md

 Class functions are specific properties of the class.
 They are objects of the [4D.Function](API/FunctionClass.md) class.
 In the class definition file, function declarations use the `Function` keyword followed by the function name.

+If the function is declared in a [shared class](#shared-classes), you can use the `shared` keyword so that the function could be called without [`Use...End use` structure](shared.md#useend-use).
+For more information, refer to the [Shared functions](#shared-functions) paragraph below.

 In the context of a client/server application, the `local` or `server` keyword allows you to specify on which machine the function must be executed.
 These keywords can only be used with ORDA data model functions and shared/session singleton functions.
-For more information, refer to the [local/server functions](#local-server-functions) paragraph below.

-If the function is declared in a [shared class](#shared-classes), you can use the `shared` keyword so that the function could be called without [`Use...End use` structure](shared.md#useend-use).
-For more information, refer to the [Shared functions](#shared-functions) paragraph below.
+For more information, refer to the [local and server functions](#local-and-server) paragraph below.

 The function name must be compliant with [object naming rules](Concepts/identifiers.md#object-properties).